jmalicki/github-pr-automation-mcp/docs/IMPLEMENTATION_PLAN.md

 ## Success Metrics

 ### Functional Metrics
+- [ ] CI/CD pipeline running on all PRs
 - [ ] All 8 tools implemented and tested (3 core + 5 supplementary)
 - [ ] Test coverage >85% overall
 - [ ] All documented APIs work as specified